 Megan Bennett, MD

-Megan comes from a small farm in Palmyra, Ohio and stayed in the area to complete an accelerated Bachelor of Science and Medical Degree program through the Northeast Ohio Medical University.
+Megan (she/her) comes from a small farm in Palmyra, Ohio and stayed in the area to complete an accelerated bachelor's of science and medical degree program through the Northeast Ohio Medical University.
 While in medical school she further developed her passion in rural underserved communities as a charter member of the Rural Medical Education Pathway (RMED) and also studied in Italy to develop coursework on the history of medicine.
 She plans to continue this interest by working in a critical access area practicing rural or frontier medicine as well as taking part in medical mission trips.
-In addition to working on the farm, Megan enjoys a variety of hobbies including hand embroidery, hiking, and cake decorating.
+In addition to working on the farm, Megan enjoys a variety of hobbies including hand embroidery, hiking and cake decorating.

 Liz Casey, DO

-Liz graduated with a medical degree from Pacific Northwest University of Health Sciences in 2019.
+Liz (she/her) graduated with a medical degree from Pacific Northwest University of Health Sciences in 2019.
 During medical school, Liz was part of the Reproductive Health Club leadership team and helped spearhead bringing sexual health classes to local high schools.
 She was recognized as a National Health Service Corps Scholar for her devotion to caring for those with limited access to health care and as a patient-nominated Daisy Award recipient for being a role model of clinical skill and compassion.
-As a Doctor of Osteopathic Medicine, she is trained to combine medication-based treatments and manual therapy into a whole-person approach to patient care.
+As a doctor of osteopathic medicine, she is trained to combine medication-based treatments and manual therapy into a whole-person approach to patient care.

 Liz is excited to apply this method of care as she starts her medical career and to make New Hampshire her home.
 You may see her going on runs with her border collie throughout town or hiking in the White Mountains with family.